John III of Sweden: Childhood and adolescence

 John III was born at Stegeborg Castle on 20 December 1537, the son of Gustav I (Vasa) and his second wife, Margareta (Eriksdotter) Leijonhufvud.
 He was more than once the cause of his father's displeasure, especially when, as hereditary Duke of Finland Proper (since 27 June 1556), he sought to interfere in Livonian affairs behind King Gustav's back.
 Gustav had placed his son in Finland to secure Swedish territory in the eastern Baltic from a Russian threat.
-John also cooperated with his brother Erik, and traveled to London on his behalf, while Erik looked after John's interests in Livonia.
+John also cooperated with his brother Erik, and traveled to London on his behalf to woo Queen Elizabeth I, while Erik looked after John's interests in Livonia.
 The marriage would have secured Swedish access to Western Europe.
-That mission failed, but in England John observed the reintroduction of Protestantism and the Book of Common Prayer (1559).
-The Finnish duke had liturgical and theological interests.
+That mission failed, but in England John observed the reintroduction of Protestantism and the Book of Common Prayer (1559), which appealed to him as he had liturgical and theological interests.

-During this time he also began a relationship with the lady-in-waiting Karin Hansdotter, with whom he lived between 1556 and 1561, and they had four illegitimate children during these years.
+During this time he also began a relationship with a lady-in-waiting, Karin Hansdotter, with whom he lived between 1556 and 1561, and they had four illegitimate children during these years.